Chuck Negron

-Charles Negron II (born June 8, 1942) is an American singer-songwriter.
-He is best known as a founding member and lead vocalist of the rock band Three Dog Night.
+Charles Negron II (June 8, 1942 – February 2, 2026) was an American singer-songwriter.
+He was best known as a founding member and lead vocalist of the rock band Three Dog Night.
+He died of heart failure and COPD in Studio City California.

 Early life

-Chuck Negron was born on June 8, 1942, in Manhattan, New York City, to Charles Negron, a Puerto Rican nightclub singer, and Elizabeth Rooke.
+Chuck Negron was born in Manhattan, New York City, on June 8, 1942, to Charles Negron, a Puerto Rican nightclub singer, and Elizabeth Rooke.
 When Negron was five years old, his parents divorced.
 Negron and his twin sister, Nancy, were raised by their mother, who placed them in a daycare facility while she supported her young children.
-Though Negron refers to this facility as an orphanage, it was a mansion in the Bronx that contained a swimming pool, gymnasium, arts and crafts and more.
+Though Negron referred to this facility as an orphanage, it was a mansion in the Bronx that contained a swimming pool, gymnasium, arts and crafts, and more.
 The facility did house some long-term residents, though this did not include Negron and his sister.

-Negron grew up in the Bronx, where he sang in local doo-wop groups and played basketball both in schoolyard pick-up games and at William Howard Taft High School.
+He grew up in the Bronx, where he sang in local doo-wop groups and played basketball both in schoolyard pickup games and at William Howard Taft High School.
 He was recruited to play basketball at Allan Hancock College, a small community college in Santa Maria, California and played later at California State University, Los Angeles.